toraritte/shell.nixes/README.md

 ## Helpers (i.e., the [`_helpers`](./_helpers) directory)

-Mostly (only one, to be precise, at the moment) Nix expressions to promote code re-use.
+Mostly Nix expressions (only one at the moment, to be precise) to promote code re-use.

 ## Some `nix-shell` tricks learned along the way